akshayyd/rapidash-mc-backend/README.md

-# rapidash-mc-backend
+# rapidash-mc
-Backend for MC Project
+Front End with Angular SPA Framework for MC Project